jtarkington77/sealed-box-ai-runbook/docs/models.md

 - **Math / deep-reasoning specialist (optional):**
   - A math-tuned model (Qwen2.5-Math / DeepSeek-Math / Llemma-class).
 - **Watchdog:**
-  - A 3–4B “small but smart” instruct model (Phi-style SLM) for scoring and tagging.
+  - A 3-4B "small but smart" instruct model (Phi-style SLM) for scoring and tagging.
 - **Embeddings:**
   - A modern embedding model (BGE-M3 or nomic-embed-text-v1).

-I’m not listing the exact checkpoints I run because I swap them fairly often, but everything below is chosen to be **real, reproducible equivalents** that will behave similarly on hardware in this ballpark.
+I'm not listing the exact checkpoints I run because I swap them fairly often, but everything below is chosen to be **real, reproducible equivalents** that will behave similarly on hardware in this ballpark.

-If your GPU is smaller, you’ll use **smaller / more aggressively quantized variants** of the same families and accept some trade-offs.
+If your GPU is smaller, you'll use **smaller / more aggressively quantized variants** of the same families and accept some trade-offs.

 ---

-## 3. Roles in this repo’s model lineup
+## 3. Roles in this repo's model lineup

-For this runbook, think in terms of **jobs**, not just “a model.”
+For this runbook, think in terms of **jobs**, not just "a model."

 ### 3.1 Worker (main assistant)